 1905 Stevens-Duryea Advertisement

-company and became the Stevens-Duryea Co.
-Stevens-Duryea's sales were about a
+Also in 1906, the automobile company separated from its parent company and became the Stevens-Duryea Co.
+Stevens-Duryea's sales were about a hundred cars a year.

 1911Stevens-Duryea Automobile Advertisement